Shirley Elder | Texarkana Today

 She was preceded in death by her husband, Richard Elder; infant twins; two daughters, Carrie Dyson and Robin Bourgeois and two sons, Robert Elder and Kenneth Elder.

-Survivors include her children, Roxie Durham, Floyd Elder and Kris Elder; nine grandchildren, Richard Young, Amy Hai, Amanda Vega, Cliff Watson, Misty Rini, Monica Simms, Kenneth Elder, Chris Elder, Kandice Elder, and Dawnielle Bourgeois; two sisters, Pam Pozzi of Jefferson, Louisiana and Carolyn Nicholson of Jefferson, Louisiana.
+Survivors include her children, Roxie Durham, Floyd Elder and Kris Elder; ten grandchildren, Richard Young, Amy Hai, Amanda Vega, Cliff Watson, Misty Rini, Monica Simms, Kenneth Elder, Chris Elder, Kandice Elder, and Dawnielle Bourgeois; two sisters, Pam Pozzi of Jefferson, Louisiana and Carolyn Nicholson of Jefferson, Louisiana; one brother, Jessie Michael Medina of Texarkana, Arkansas.

 Funeral services will be at 11:00 AM Wednesday, May 31, 2023, at Chapelwood Funeral Home with Rev. Matt Graves officiating.
 Burial will follow in Chapelwood Memorial Gardens.